stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> c
 ```

-The following is not a valid admissibility graph, because it violates the reflexivity axiom.
+The following is not a valid admissibility graph, since it violates the reflexivity axiom.
+It lacks a parent-child relationship from `A` to itself.

 ```mermaid
 ---